Strain induced spin vortex and Majorana Kramer's pairs in doped topological insulators with nematic superconductivity: Zero-energy solutions

-We can derive a dispersion in $k_z$ using a first order perturbation theory in $v_zk_z\sigma_y\tau_z$.
-For this goal, we have to calculate elements of the $4\times4$ matrix, $\vec{\Psi_{i}} v_zk_z \sigma_y \tau_z \vec{\Psi_{j}}$.Note that the solutions with the same $\rho$ but different sign of the angular momenta, $\Psi_1(l)$ and $\Psi_1(-l)$, have different density of states.
+We can derive a dispersion of the obtained solution in $k_z$ using first order perturbation theory in $v_zk_z\sigma_y\tau_z$.
+For this goal, we have to calculate elements of the $4\times4$ matrix $N=\vec{\Psi_{i}} v_zk_z \sigma_y \tau_z \vec{\Psi_{j}}$.
+Note that the solutions with the same $\rho$ but different sign of the angular momenta, $\Psi_1(l)$ and $\Psi_1(-l)$, have different density of states.
 Nevertheless, a major of states is located at the distance $L \sim l\xi$ from the center of the vortex in both cases and in the limit $\mu \ll m$ the density of states for $\Psi_1(l)$ and $\Psi_1(-l)$ coincides.
 So, it is reasonable to consider only the matrix elements for the states with the same absolute value of the angular momenta $|l|$.
-In this case, If case of $\mu \ll m$, we find that the eigenvalues of these matrices consist of two doubly degenerate branches with $E=\pm v_zk_z$.
-Thus, the states at the spin vortex of types I have a linear dispersion in $z$ direction.
+If $\mu \ll m$, we find that the eigenvalues of $N$ consist of two doubly degenerate branches with $E=\pm v_zk_z$.
+Thus, the states in the spin vortex of types I have a linear dispersion in $z$ direction.